Cannabis extracts have been used topically to relieve pain and treat skin rashes in India and Latin America for hundreds

-After making sure you are not allergic, you can liberally apply CBD lotion to any area on your skin where you are feeling pain or skin irritation.
+After making sure you are not allergic, you can liberally apply the CBD lotion to any area on your skin where you are feeling pain or skin irritation.

-People with arthritis pain have reported fast relief by applying cannabinoid rich topical products directly to an inflamed and painful joint.
+People with arthritis pain have reported fast relief by applying cannabinoid-rich topical products directly to an inflamed and painful joint3.

 CBD lotions and balms can be used on the hands, knees, feet, back, and neck.

-People are reporting success treating eczema with CBD.
+People are reporting success in treating eczema with CBD.

 While it’s generally recommended to stick to external use only, some people have reported CBD lotion to be effective for treating hemorrhoids.